Quotes, Comments, Observations

 One of our neighborhood children, Grant Miles, was left as he ran to get on the bus.
 It was his first day of school.
 Grant cut across the woods and “mooned” the bus as it rode by.
 He reported to the principal’s office before he went to school.

-One of Margaret’s sister’s kids, Ben Osier, told the nun barking at school bus mates to “fu__ off Old Lady.”
-The buzz oddly quiet just as Ben spoke.
+One of Margaret’s sister’s kids, Ben Osier, told the nun barking at school bus mates to “fuck off Old Lady.”
+The buzz oddly quietly just as Ben spoke.

 A young man in my home town asked an older man about a problem.
 “My girl’s pregnant and I don’t have any insurance.”